KevinBasta/Shogi/README.md

 This project was made with socket.io, express.js, javascript, html, and css

 **Serverside Javascript:**
 * Server.js uses express js to create an http server.
-That server is utilized by socket io to handle all the client events being sent to the other client in the same gameroom through the server
+That server is utilized by the web sockets handler, socket io, to handle all the client events being sent to the other client in the same gameroom through the server

 **Clientside Javascript:**